Cocliques of maximal size in the prime graph of a finite simple group: Abstract

 \section{Abstract}

-In this paper we continue our investgation of the prime graph of a finite simple group started in http://arxiv.org/abs/math/0506294 (the printed version appeared in [1]).
-We describe all cocliques of maximal size for all finite simple groups and also we correct mistakes and misprints from our previous paper.
-The list of correction is given in Appendix of the present paper.
+A prime graph of a finite group is defined in the following way: the set of vertices of the graph is the set of prime divisors of the group, and two distinct vertices $r$ and $s$ are adjacent, if there is an element of order $rs$ in the group.
+In this paper we continue our investigation of the prime graph of a finite simple group started in [1], namely we describe all cocliques of maximal size for all finite simple groups.